 - Cast Iron: excellent burst strength, hard to join, rusts

-Type L or K piping is recommended for compressed air applications.
-The ticker walls have a better chance of handling a high pressure event.
+Type L or K piping, the slightly more sturdy kind, is recommended for compressed air applications.
+The ticker walls have a better chance of handling impact damage.

 Given the space constraints of a residential shop and the assumption the system will drive only a single tool, 1/2"; pipe is more than enough for your main line.
 Hoses used today are predominately 1/4";.
 The extra capacity in the main line ensures that the pressure drop caused by friction does not add up.
 If your install uses a lot of 90 degree corners or long runs, you should do the pressure calculations.
 In most cases this will not be necessary.